Naruhito

-Naruhito was born during the reign of his paternal grandfather, Emperor Hirohito.
-He was the first child of Crown Prince Akihito and Crown Princess Michiko (later Emperor and Empress).
-His father acceded to the throne in 1989 upon the death of Emperor Hirohito, making Naruhito the heir apparent.
-He was formally invested as Crown Prince of Japan in 1991.
+Naruhito is the elder son of Emperor Emeritus Akihito and Empress Emerita Michiko.
+He was born during the reign of his paternal grandfather, Hirohito.
+He became heir apparent following his father's accession in 1989, and was formally invested as Crown Prince in 1991.
 He attended Gakushūin schools in Tokyo and later studied history at Gakushuin University and English at Merton College, Oxford.
-In June 1993, he married the diplomat Masako Owada.
+He married the diplomat Masako Owada in 1993.
 They have one daughter: Aiko, Princess Toshi.

-Continuing his grandfather's and father's boycott over the enshrinement of convicted war criminals, Naruhito has never visited Yasukuni Shrine.
-He is interested in water policy and water conservation.
+Continuing his grandfather's and father's boycott over the enshrinement of convicted war criminals, he has never visited Yasukuni Shrine.
+He is an advocate in the fields of water policy and water conservation.
 He was an honorary president of the 2020 Summer Olympics and Paralympics and is a supporter of the World Organization of the Scout Movement.

 Name

 Before his accession, he was generally referred in the Japanese press by his princely title Kōtaishi (Crown Prince, 皇太子; lit.
 'Great Imperial Son').
 Upon succeeding to the throne he is referred to as "His Majesty the Emperor" (天皇陛下, Tennō Heika), which may be shortened to "His Majesty" (陛下, Heika).
 In writing, the emperor is also referred to formally as "The Reigning Emperor" (今上天皇, Kinjō Tennō).
 The era of his reign bears the name "Reiwa" (令和) /ja/, and according to custom he will be referred to as Emperor Reiwa (令和天皇, Reiwa Tennō) by order of the Cabinet after his death.

 The name of the next era under his successor will be established after his death or before his abdication.